Mach (kernel): Mach

 The major change between these experimental kernels and Mach was the decision to make a version of the existing 4.2BSD kernel re-implemented on the Accent message-passing concepts.
-Such a kernel would be binary compatible with existing BSD software, making the system immediately useful for everyday use while still being a useful experimental platform.
+Such a kernel would be binary compatible with existing BSD software, making the system immediately available for everyday use while still being a useful experimental platform.
 Additionally, the new kernel would be designed from the start to support multiple processor architectures, even allowing heterogeneous clusters to be constructed.
-In order to bring the system up as quickly as possible, the system would be implemented by starting with the existing BSD code, and re-implementing it bit by bit as inter-process communication-based (IPC-based) programs.
-Thus Mach would begin as a monolithic system similar to existing UNIX systems, and evolve more toward the microkernel concept over time.
+In order to bring the system up as quickly as possible, the system would be implemented by starting with the existing BSD code, and gradually re-implementing it as inter-process communication-based (IPC-based) programs.
+Thus Mach would begin as a monolithic system similar to existing UNIX systems, and progress toward the microkernel concept over time.

-Mach started largely being an effort to produce a cleanly defined, UNIX-based, highly portable Accent.
-The result is a short list of generic concepts:
+Mach started largely being an effort to produce a clearly defined, UNIX-based, highly portable Accent.
+The result was a short list of generic concepts: